sg3des/rattle/README.md

 }

 ```
-* Methods always takes incoming messages, and can(not necessary) return response.
+* Methods always takes incoming messages, and can(not necessary) return response;
 * based on an incoming message, you can create an answer: `r.NewMessage(to,data)`, where:
-	* first argument is can the name of the called frontend function, or if it starts with symbols `#`, `+` or `.` - target HTML element
-	!NOTICE: symbol selector is not fully CSS compatible!
+	* first argument is can the name of the called frontend function, or if it starts with symbols `#`, `+` or `.` - target HTML element (**!NOTICE: symbol selector is not fully CSS compatible!**), that means:
 		* `#` - crop first symbol, then search element by id, or if it not found search with querySelector, after this place data into element;
-		* `+` - crop first symbol, then search with query selector, and then adds the html data to the existing in element
+		* `+` - crop first symbol, then search with query selector, and then adds the html data to the existing in element;
-		* `.` - just search with query selector, and then place the data into this element
+		* `.` - just search with query selector, and then place the data into this element.
-	* second argument is data in []byte format, and may be type JSON, HTMl, etc...
+	* second argument is data in []byte format, and may be type JSON, HTML, etc...

 Strucutre of message: